 This completes the Diamond-hard Cutter of Perfect Wisdom.

-1 The title, Lord: see Why is the Buddha called Bhagavat
+1 The title of Lord: see Why is the Buddha called Bhagavat

 2 The Bodhisattvas are called Mahasattvas because they take the great vow, because they want to do the great work, and because they want to arrive at the great place. – The Mahaprajnaparamita Sastra

-4 Citta (pl. cittam) means consciousness.
-It is the nature that is aware of its object.
-No other dharma or nature can know anything including itself, but citta can know everything possible, including cittam.
-Citta always leads other nama dharma and rupa dharma (name-phenomena and form-phenomena).
+4 Citta (pl. cittam) means consciousness, awareness.
+No dharma or nature can know anything including itself, but citta can know everything possible, including cittam.
+Cittam always precede the appearance of phenomena (nama-rupa).
 A citta arises, it passes away immediately after its arising.
 Another citta arises, and again it falls away.
-Next arises and dies out immediately.
-This kind of uninterruptedness is the manifestation of citta.
-There are immediate causes for arising of citta: these are cittam themselves, nama dharma and rupa dharma.
+The next arises and passes away immediately.
+There are immediate causes for the arising of cittam, and these are themselves cittam, namely nama-rupa.
 (Wisdom Library)

-5 Adharma is the negation of the word dharma: it is a non-thing.
-It refers to non-material things that exist only in the mind, such as ‘the Buddha’ and ‘the Dharma’ (doctrine), and it is just as impossible to grasp or obtain as a physical thing.
-The simile of the raft is that just as one abandons a raft as soon as one has crossed a river, one abandons doctrine as soon as it is no longer needed.
+6 Adharma is the negation of the word dharma.
+Literally a non-thing, it refers to things that exist only in the mind, such as ‘the Buddha’ and ‘the Dharma’ (doctrine).
+As the Lankavatara Sutra explains, these thought-objects are just as impossible to grasp or apprehend as physical phenomena.
+The simile of the raft is that just as one abandons a raft as soon as one has crossed a river, one abandons doctrine as soon as one has had a realization of the truth.

-8 Rishi: A sanctified sage, saint, an ascetic, anchorite.
-See https://www.wisdomlib.org/definition/rishi
+9 Rishi: A sanctified sage, saint, an ascetic, anchorite. (https://www.wisdomlib.org/definition/rishi)

 Conze, Edward (1958).
 Buddhist Wisdom Books: Containing the Diamond Sutra and the Heart Sutra.
 Translated and Explained by Edward Conze.
 London: Allen & Unwin.
 (Diamond-Sutra-Conze)